Official Languages of India

 In addition to states and union territories, India has autonomous administrative regions which may be permitted to select their own official language – a case in point being the Bodoland Territorial Council in Assam which has declared the Bodo language as an official for the region, in addition to Assamese and English already in use.

-Hindi Language: Hindi language, is one of the famous Indo-Aryan languages and it is the most prominent language spoken in our country especially in Delhi, Uttar Pradesh, Chhattisgarh, Himachal Pradesh, Chandigarh, Bihar, Jharkhand, Uttarakhand, Madhya Pradesh, Haryana, and Rajasthan.
-According to the 2011 census, 43.63% of people in India spoken Hindi to be their native language.
+Hindi Language: Hindi language, is one of the famous Indo-Aryan languages and it is the most prominent language spoken in our country, especially in Delhi, Uttar Pradesh, Chhattisgarh, Himachal Pradesh, Chandigarh, Bihar, Jharkhand, Uttarakhand, Madhya Pradesh, Haryana, and Rajasthan.
+According to the 2011 census, 43.63% of people in India speak Hindi to be their native language.
 According to Article 343 (1) of the Constitution, Hindi in the Devanagari script is the official language of the Union.
 There are some languages i.e., Hindustani, Awadhi, Bagheli, Bhojpuri, Magahi, Rajasthani, Braj Bhasha, Haryanvi, Bundeli, Kannauji, Nagpuri, and Chhattisgarhi, that are highly influenced by Hindi.
 It is widely used both as a language of instruction and primary language, in most of the states of India.
 Hindi is the third most spoken language in the world (615 million native Hindi speakers).
 Sanskrit has a major impact on the Hindi language and is named after the word ‘hind’ (means “Land of the Indus river).

-Bengali Language: Bengali is the third most spoken language in India, and it is mostly spoken in the Indian states of Tripura, Jharkhand, West Bengal, and Barak Valley region of Assam as well as in the union territory of Andaman and Nicobar Islands and with over 205 million native speakers.
+Bengali Language: Bengali is the third most spoken language in India, and it is mostly spoken in the Indian states of Tripura, Jharkhand, West Bengal, and the Barak Valley region of Assam as well as in the union territory of Andaman and Nicobar Islands and with over 205 million native speakers.
 A large number of Bengali-speaking people are also present in Maharashtra and Gujarat.
 Bengali is the seventh spoken language in the world.
-Since September 2011, it is also recognized as a second official language of the Indian state of Jharkhand.
+Since September 2011, it is also recognized as the second official language of the Indian state of Jharkhand.
 According to the 2011 census, In India, the language had roughly 107 million native speakers.
-Bengali is one of the famous Indo-Aryan languages and a sub-family of Indo-European language.
+Bengali is one of the famous Indo-Aryan languages and a sub-family of Indo-European languages.
 Arabic, Sanskrit, Persian and Austroasiatic languages have a major impact on the Bengali language.
 In commemoration of the Bengali Language Movement in 1952, UNESCO declared 21 Feb as the International Mother Language Day in the year 1999.

 Marathi Language: Marathi is the official language of Maharashtra and it is one of the oldest Indo-Aryan languages.
-It is also one of the famous official languages or scheduled languages of India and according to the census 2011, there were 99 million speakers of the language.
-It has the third-largest number of native speakers in India and a co-official language of Goa and Daman and Diu and Dadra and Nagar Haveli.
+It is also one of the famous official languages or scheduled languages of India and according to the census of 2011, there were 99 million speakers of the language.
+It has the third-largest number of native speakers in India and is a co-official language of Goa and Daman and Diu and Dadra and Nagar Haveli.
 Marathi has a major impact on the languages such as Dangi, Vadvali, Samavedi, Khandeshi, and Malvani Konkani.
 On 27 February every year across the Indian states of Maharashtra and Goa, Marathi Language Day is celebrated.
 This language has also been influenced by foreign languages such as Persian, Arabic, and the Austroasiatic, Dravidian.

 Assamese Language: Assamese is an Indo-Aryan language spoken mainly in the northeast Indian state of Assam, where it is an official language, and in the past, it was also the court language of the Ahom kingdom of the 17th century.
 It is the easternmost Indo-European language, and according to the census 2011, 1.26% of the Indian population is the native speakers of the Assamese language.
 Assamese-based pidgin, Nefamese, and Nagamese are widely used in Arunachal Pradesh and Nagaland respectively.
 Besides this, the Kamtapuri language of the Cooch Behar and Jalpaiguri districts of India are linguistically closer to Assamese.